-- 6.3.
+5.3.
 The NERC Act includes a list of Species of Principal Importance which Planning Authorities must have regard for when carrying out their normal functions.
-This list includes species protected by law but also many others of conservation importance with no legal protection. - 6.4. - P22.
-In responding to planning applications the Trust will have regard to Species of Principal Importance as listed in Section 41 of the Natural Environment and Rural Communities Act. - P23.
+This list includes species protected by law but also many others of conservation importance with no legal protection.

+- P23.
+In responding to planning applications the Trust will have regard to Species of Principal Importance as listed in Section 41 of the Natural Environment and Rural Communities Act. - P24.
 Where a Section 41 species is known to be present or the population would benefit from biodiversity enhancements related to the application, the Trust may comment accordingly.

-Habitat Networks and Green Infrastructure (GI)
+6. Habitat Networks and Green Infrastructure (GI)

-- 6.5.
-Living Landscapes and landscape-scale conservation is a key area of action for the Trust, because conserving and repairing linkages within and between habitats is vital to ensure biodiversity is able to adapt to climate change. - 6.6.
-The Trust has identified several target areas to concentrate efforts for landscape-scale conservation work and at a county level strategic opportunities for the expansion, buffering and linking of existing habitats to create ecological networks.
-This work informs GI planning, which identifies a network of multifunctional greenspace for people and wildlife that planning has a role in delivering. - 6.7.
+- 6.1.
+Living Landscapes and landscape-scale conservation is a key area of action for the Trust, because conserving and repairing linkages within and between habitats is vital to ensure biodiversity is able to adapt to climate change. - 6.2.
+The Trust has identified several target areas to concentrate efforts for landscape-scale conservation work that provide strategic opportunities for the expansion, buffering and linking of existing habitats to create ecological networks.
+This work informs GI planning, which identifies a network of multifunctional greenspace for people and wildlife that planning has a role in delivering. - 6.3.
 Promotion of access to the natural environment (where this does not compromise the nature conservation value of an area) is also a key part of Green Infrastructure provision.
-The Trust will seek to promote the provision of suitable opportunities for access to nature in line with the Natural England Accessible Natural Green Space Targets (ANGST) where significant biodiversity gains are likely to result. - P24.
-The Trust may object where there is a reasonable likelihood a planning application seriously compromises the integrity or delivery of ecological networks identified in green infrastructure strategies. - P25.
-The Trust may comment on planning applications where there is an opportunity to enhance or provide new Green Infrastructure that would contribute towards the achievement of the Natural England ANGST standards and there are significant biodiversity gains as a result of the proposal. - P26.
-In all these situations the Trust will work with planning officers and/or developers to provide advice on how habitat corridors and buffers can be conserved, enhanced and created in order to ensure that the integrity of a habitat network is not compromised and is preferably enhanced through the planning application. - P27.
+The Trust will seek to promote the provision of suitable opportunities for access to nature in line with the Natural England Accessible Natural Green Space Targets (ANGST) where significant biodiversity gains are likely to result. - P25.
+The Trust may object where there is a reasonable likelihood a planning application seriously compromises the integrity or delivery of ecological networks identified in green infrastructure or other strategies. - P26.
+The Trust may comment on planning applications where there is an opportunity to enhance or provide new Green Infrastructure that would contribute towards the achievement of the Natural England ANGST standards and there are significant biodiversity gains as a result of the proposal. - P27.
+In all these situations the Trust will work with planning officers and/or developers to provide advice on how habitat networks can be conserved, enhanced and created in order to ensure that the integrity of an ecological network is not compromised and is preferably enhanced through the planning application.

+P28.
 In all these cases conservation staff will use their professional judgement in determining which cases to comment on and the priority to attach to such cases compared to other work.